-Currently at least eight aquatic invasive species already exist in Yellowstone's waters: New Zealand mud snail, redrimmed melania, five nonnative fish, and whirling disease.
-Quagga/zebra mussels and Eurasian watermilfoil are other aquatic invasive species that are quickly approaching the park and there are many others now in North America.
+Currently the New Zealand mudsnail and the parasite that causes whirling disease in trout are present in park waters.
+The quagga mussel and Eurasian water-milfoil are two other aquatic invasive species that are quickly approaching the park, and there are many others now in North America.
 Often so small they are difficult to see, aquatic invasive species are transported or "hitchhike" from one lake or stream to another within the water of a boat bilge or livewell, in mud and sand, and on plant fragments attached to boats, fishing equipment, or clothing.